Keiji (manga): Manga

 Hana no Keiji is based on the novel Ichi-Mu-An Fūryūki (一夢庵風流記) by Keiichiro Ryu and illustrated by Tetsuo Hara.
 It was originally published as a one-shot manga in issue #50 of 1989 of the shōnen manga anthology Weekly Shōnen Jump, released on November 27.
 The regular serialization started in 1990 in Weekly Shōnen Jump from issue #13, dated March 12, and finished in 1993, in issue #33 dated August 2.
 18 tankōbon volumes were published by Shueisha under the "Jump Comics" imprint between July 10, 1990, and November 4, 1993.
 The series was republished in a 10-volume bunkōban edition by Shueisha, published between March 18 and November 18, 1999.
 A 15-volume kanzenban edition by Tokuma Shoten was released from September 30, 2004, to October 29, 2005.

 In 2003, an English version of the manga was serialized in the short-lived anthology Raijin Comics published by the now-defunct Gutsoon!
 Entertainment, where the first 26 chapters were printed, until Raijin Comics ceased its publication in 2004.
 No collected volumes were published.

+In February 2025, Kodansha USA announced that they had licensed the series for English publication, with the first volume set to be released in Q4 2025.